Africa

 This morning we head out early for a scenic nature drive through the untouched wilderness area of the Otjimboyo Concession towards the Brandberg, Namibia’s highest mountain.
 This is the best time to capture the perfect light of sunrise and catch the last mist engulfing the mountain.

-We continue down into the dry Ugab riverbed, which we follow back towards camp and stopping along the way under one of the majestic camelthorn trees, where we enjoy a light picnic lunch.
+We continue down into the dry Ugab riverbed, which we follow back towards camp and stopping along the way under one of the majestic camelthorn trees.
 If we are fortunate, on our drive we may encounter the elusive desert elephants that roam along the meandering dry riverbeds of Damaraland, feeding on the nutritious pods of the trees lining the riverbank.

 Day 8